 Nagoya traditional paulownia chest Nagoya kiri tansu

-Beautiful paulownia and high-quality materials
+Beautiful paulownia wood and high-quality materials

 Traditional techniques ensure decades of use